MParvin/Octa-AI-Agent/actions/watch-git/README.md

 - **Exit on first change**: By default, exits immediately when a change is detected
 - **Continuous monitoring**: Can be configured to monitor for multiple changes
 - **File change tracking**: Reports which files were added, modified, or deleted in each commit
+- **YAML format**: Human-readable input and output using YAML instead of JSON
 - Reports detected changes with commit details
 - Memory-efficient operation (uses in-memory cloning)